Our settlement agreement solicitors are vastly experienced and are here to assist if you’ve been offered this kind of agreement by your employer.

-- When you sign the agreement, you waive all your rights to take your employer to a court or tribunal, so it is a statutory requirement that you receive independent legal advice on its terms.
+- When you sign the agreement, you waive all of your rights to take your employer to a court or tribunal, so it is a statutory requirement that you receive independent legal advice on its terms.

 - Settlement agreements are complex and you will need expert advice.
-Our specialist employment lawyers will guide you through the agreement and ensure you walk away with the best possible package.
+Our specialist employment lawyers will guide you through the agreement and ensure that you walk away with the best possible package.

 Have you been given a settlement agreement to sign?

-You need to be sure you’re receiving the best deal possible.
+You need to be sure that you’re receiving the best deal possible.
 Settlement agreements can be used if you are leaving a business, to end an employment relationship on agreed terms, or to resolve a dispute in an ongoing employment relationship.
-A settlement agreement will usually offer you a lump sum payment and in return, you sign away your rights to ever bring a claim against your employer.
+A settlement agreement will usually offer you a lump sum payment and, in return, you sign away your rights to ever bring a claim against your employer.

 The complex nature of settlement agreements makes it essential to instruct someone who will take you through the entire agreement, so you fully understand each clause and are satisfied you are receiving the best deal possible.